 Very rare side effects of Beconase (affect up to 1 in 10,000 people)

-If you notice any side effects, whether they are listed above or in the patient information leaflet, report them to your doctor.
-You can also report them online via the Yellow Card Scheme.
+If you notice any side effects, whether they are listed above or in the patient information leaflet, report them to one of our doctors or consult a pharmacist.

 If you experience a severe allergic reaction after using Beconase, seek immediate medical attention.

 If you forget to use Beconase, skip the missed dose and take your next dose as you normally would.
 Do not use more of this medicine to make up for a forgotten dose.

 If you use more Beconase than you should, inform your doctor.
 Using more Beconase than advised can increase your risk of side effects or cause your symptoms to worsen.

 Stopping treatment early can cause your symptoms to come back.
 You should not stop using Beconase unless your doctor gives you explicit permission to.

 If you wish to stop using Beconase, consult your doctor for advice.